Hummelt/Capstone-Project/README.md

 ## Next steps

-The analysis in this part of the project is a reflection of how consumers react to what and how Olist is offering.
-After seeing the customer behaviour, along with some demographic and geodemographic background, it is now important to also understand which improvements would enhance satisfaction and increase consumer attraction.
-This is one of the key objectives of the business case analysis and would be the logical next step.
-The objective can be archived by analyzing data from the customer satisfaction report, and also finding a way to recommend products in an effective way.
+This analysis is part of the Udacity Capstone project and is a reflection of how consumers react to what and how Olist is offering.
+For a further analysis it would be interesting to understand which improvements would enhance satisfaction to grow consumer attraction.
+This would be a key objective within the business case analysis of Olist.
+This could be done by analyzing data from the customer satisfaction data set, to further improve the process of recommendating products in a more effective way.